-Northwestern strongly encourages students to apply to study abroad on Northwestern or affiliated programs, which have been approved by the University Study Abroad Committee and the Study Abroad Risk Assessment Committee.
+Northwestern strongly encourages students to apply to study abroad on Northwestern-sponsored or affiliated programs, which have been vetted and approved by the University Study Abroad Committee and the Study Abroad Risk Assessment Committee.
 We have close working relationships with affiliated programs and deem them to be of high quality in terms of academic standards, housing, cultural immersion, and administrative support services.

 Step 1: Email the Study Abroad Office

-- A link to the website of the program or institution, and the term that you are interested in studying abroad.
+- The name of the program/institution, its location, a link to it's website, and the term that you are interested in studying abroad

-No financial assistance (including federal loans, federal grants, Northwestern scholarship, private loans, and other forms of aid) is available through Northwestern for students who participate in unaffiliated study abroad programs or attend unaffiliated foreign institutions, and students are not eligible for payment plans (e.g., 9-Pay) offered by Northwestern.
+No financial assistance (including federal loans, federal grants, Northwestern scholarships, National Merit scholarships, private loans, and other forms of aid) is available through Northwestern for students who participate in unaffiliated study abroad programs or attend unaffiliated foreign institutions, and students are not eligible for payment plans (e.g., 9-Pay) offered by Northwestern.
 Northwestern will not enter into any kind of financial or consortium agreement with another institution for the purposes of processing federal aid for unaffiliated study abroad programs.

 Additionally, any education loans currently in deferment may enter repayment while a student is attending an unaffiliated program.
-If you have any questions about how attending an unaffiliated program might impact your existing aid or loans, please contact Krista Buda, Assistant Director of Study Abroad Financial Services.
+If you have any questions about how attending an unaffiliated program might impact your existing aid or loans, please contact Krista Buda Bethel, Assistant Director of Study Abroad Financial Services.